Marketing For Architects

 Many other architects are good architects.
 Being good is normal, and it’s not enough.

 What architects are doing is irreplaceable.
 Just think about it!
 Nothing, but nothing, can be built without the design we provide.
-While everybody needs houses, office buildings, schools, shops, hospitals, factories, commercial buildings, restaurants, and coffee shops, none of those can be built without the guys like you and me.
+While everybody needs houses, office buildings, schools, shops, hospitals, factories, commercial buildings, restaurants, and coffee shops, none of those can be built without guys like you and me.

 Significantly, between 5%-10% of the world’s GDP is produced only after some architects designed the buildings for everybody else, people and organizations, who wanted to invest.
 Do you see the big picture?

-Put yourself in your client’s shoes
+Put yourself in your potential client’s shoes!

 Now, I need you to pay attention.